CESNET/inventory-monitor-plugin/README.md

 - `user_name/user_note`: User information and notes
 - `split_asset`: Whether this is a split/shared asset
 - `status`: Current status code (configurable via plugin settings)
-- `assets`: Many-to-many relationship with Assets
+- `assets`: Many-to-many relationship with Assets (handles splits and mappings)

 **Features:**
-- Many-to-many relationship with Assets
+- Many-to-many relationship with Assets (one external record can map to multiple internal assets for splits)
-- Configurable status display with labels and colors
+- Configurable status display with labels and colors (via plugin settings)
-- Status configuration via plugin settings
 - Dynamic status tooltips with customizable templates
-- Project code tracking
+- Project code tracking for accounting/billing
+- RMA integration: external_id used for RMA matching and display
 - Comprehensive filtering by all fields
-- RMA integration via external_id matching
+- Status methods: `get_status_color()` and `get_status_display()` for UI rendering

 ---